France to host 2030 Winter Olympics, Salt Lake City 2034 – DW – 07/24/2024

 Olympics to return to Utah

-Salt Lake City was awarded the 2034 Winter Olympic Games receiving 83 out of 89 votes at the IOC session.
+Salt Lake City was awarded the 2034 Winter Olympic Games, receiving 83 out of 89 votes in the IOC session.

 The US city, which hosted the 2002 Winter Games, was the only candidate considered by the Olympic Committee for 2034.